andylow92/exodus/README.md

 ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═════╝  ╚═════╝ ╚══════╝
 ```

 Exodus is an open-source Python project designed to help developers smoothly migrate secrets between HashiCorp Vault clusters.
-In particular, it focuses on copying secrets from a KV (Key-Value) v2 mount in one Vault instance to another Vault instance.
+In particular, it focuses on copying secrets from a KV (Key-Value) v1 or v2 mount in one Vault instance to another Vault instance.

     Disclaimer: This is not an official HashiCorp-supported tool or code.
 It was created by me for the community to assist anyone who needs to migrate Vault secrets.
-Use at your own discretion.
+Use at your own RISK.

 Features